Tax Management India. Com

 X X X X Extracts X X X X

-..... consultation with Government of India.
+..... ent of India.
 Hence the view taken by us gains the added strength.
 Besides the ITO had followed the view of earlier assessments which became final.
 6. In the result, the appeal succeeds.
 Per Shri M.A.A.
 Khan, Judicial Member - I have had the benefit of going through the order proposed by my learned brother but I regret my inability to subscribe to the findings recorded and conclusions arrived at by my learned brother in respect to the merits of the main issue relating to the applicability of section 40A(8) of the I.T.
 Act, 1961 (the Act) to appellant company (henceforth the 'company').
 The relevant facts have been set out in the proposed order but I would like to point out at a few facts more in order to appreciate the real controversy in its right perspective.
 2. The company was incorporated on Dec.
 10, 1973 under the Companies Act, 1956 under the name of 'Prabhat Fabrics Pvt Ltd.'.
-The main objects of the company, as are disclosed by clause III of its Memorandum of Association, were to buy, sell, distribute, export and/or otherwise deal in textile fabrics, art silk and other synthetic fabrics as also to carry on business of spinning, weaving, m .....
+The main objects of the company, as are disclosed by clause III of its Memorandum of Association, were to buy, sell, distribute, export and/or otherwise deal in textile fabrics, art silk and other synthetic fabrics as also to carry on business of spinning, weaving, manufacturing and/or dealing in .....

 X X X X Extracts X X X X